Everyone knows that breastfeeding is the most natural way to feed and nourish your baby but it certainly doesn’t always come naturally to all moms.

 6. Breast Pump

-If you plan to go back to work or even to leave your baby for a long period of time you will need to have a breast
+If you plan to go back to work or even leave your baby for a long period of time you will need to have a breast pump.

 – A manual breast pump comes with a handle that you pump with your hand to cause the suction.
 If you are only planning to use a breast pump once in a blue moon you should be fine with a manual pump.

 – An electric breast pump has a motor in it that causes the suction.
 Electric pumps are ideal for moms who plan to pump regularly and might be away from their babies for long periods of time.

 As you can see there are many different options depending on your certain needs and moms don’t know that their insurance company will cover the cost of a breast pump.

 In fact, Aeroflow Breastpumps supplies breast pumps through health insurance to new and expecting moms every day.
 Go ahead!
 Find out how to get a FREE Nuk Breast Pumps Through Insurance!

 - 10 Exceptional Ways to Increase Your Breast Milk Supply for Breastfeeding Success